 Ryslik’s reference about continuing to play sports doesn’t just refer to doing so in one’s college days.
-At a quickly increasing rate, the Ivy League is making an impact at the NFL level, with the eight schools combining to produce a in NFL training camps as of August 2018.
+At a quickly increasing rate, the Ivy League is making an impact at the NFL level, with the eight schools combining to produce a conference-record 28 alumni in NFL training camps as of August 2018.

 Penn ranked second out of the Ivies with four products on the list, all of whom graduated in the past six years.
 The growing amount of hard evidence that Penn football alumni can make it to the next level only adds further incentive for highly talented athletes to head the Quakers’ way.